Trump says he would end ‘Green New Deal atrocities’ on first day back in White House

 Trump accused Biden of “waging war” on the U.S. auto industry with his “ridiculous Green New Deal crusade.”

-“If Biden’s assault is not stopped, American auto production will be totally dead,” the former president said in the video released on Thursday.
-“That’s why I am going to terminate these Green New Deal atrocities on Day One.”
+“If Biden’s assault is not stopped, American auto production will be totally dead,” the former president said in the video released Thursday.
+“That’s why I am going to terminate these Green New Deal atrocities on day one.”

 The Green New Deal, a congressional resolution that laid out a framework for tackling climate change, has never been passed by lawmakers.
 Biden has never officially endorsed it.